SyamMusrin/SMARTGreen/README.md

 17/7/23 V1.1.1 release
-Made amendments to the folder in order for the raspberrypi to launch the python script on startup.
+Made amendments to the folder in order for the raspberrypi to launch main.py script on startup.
 Updated the instructions and added a few more files:
 1. launcher.sh
 2. logs